vsrinivas/fuchsia/bin/test_runner/README.md

 #### Running the tests

-The script will automatically search for a Magenta device on the local subnet and use it.
+The script will automatically search for a Zircon device on the local subnet and use it.
 This discovery is performed using ipv6.
 This process works for both QEMU and for real hardware, but not for the [Fuchsia test infrastructure](#Fuchsia-test-infrastructure).